New threat to the ozone layer

 Print version

-This is a kids' version of the EGU article: 'Study reveals new threat to the ozone layer'.
+This is a kids' version of the EGU article: 'New threat to the ozone layer'.
 It was written by Bárbara Ferreira (EGU Media and Communications Manager), reviewed for scientific content by Kirsty Pringle (Institute for Climate and Atmospheric Science, University of Leeds, UK) and Sarah Connors (Science Officer, Working Group 1 Technical Support Unit, Intergovernmental Panel on Climate Change [IPCC]), and for educational content by Marina Drndarski (Biology teacher, Primary school Drinka Pavlovic, Belgrade, Serbia).

 Translations